Energinet-SimTools/IMTB/README.md

 -	Customed frequency resolution combinations, which allows users to apply customed frequency resolution combinations in different frequency ranges.
 The expected application of the IMTB is for model verification and small-signal stability analysis based on EMT models.
 The tool is implemented with open Python scripts, which can ease the further development and extended application with other tools.

-## Limitations

 ## User Guide
-Find the complete user guide and computation description [here](https://github.com/Energinet-SimTools/MTB/wiki).
+Find the complete user guide and computation description [here](https://github.com/Energinet-SimTools/IMTB/wiki).

 ## Contributions
 We welcome contributions!
 To contribute, please file an issue via the IMTB [issues tab](https://github.com/Energinet-SimTools/IMTB/issues).
 You can report bugs, request features, or suggest improvements.
 Before submitting, please check for any known issues.